-REDDING, Calif. – Flights from the Redding Airport to Southern California may be returning.
+REDDING, Calif. – Flights from the Redding Airport to Southern California returned on Friday.

 The United Airlines route had been discontinued last March, partly due to the impacts from the COVID-19 pandemic.

 The return of this flight signals a shift in perspective and opportunity, likely based on the anticipation that travel will begin to resume again now that a COVID-19 vaccine is soon to become available to the general public.